pwtail/readme/README.md

 await statement (and yes, `ws.send` could actually be a server-sent message in that case).
 For that, django should be using an async database backend, the http client - to have the async implementation, and the ws server is always asynchronous.
 But the public **API can be the same** for sync and async versions.
 And with balrog, it is the same!

-**How is it possible?**

-Balrog uses the **greenlet** hack, which is best known from it's use in sqlalchemy.
-It removes the need for your functions to have the async/await keywords despite having an async implementation.

-Here I've put up a small package [greenbrew](https://github.com/balrogproject/greenbrew) for those who haven't seen this trick.

 **The name**